craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.4.2 =
+* Tweak: More precise automatic placement of the form to fit better with most themes in The Events Calendar 4.7+.
+* Tweak: Form styling tweaks to add space between checkbox fields and labels as well as fix display issues for buttons in certain themes.
+* Fix: Added support for older versions of the single-event.php customizations.
+If the registration button is not displaying for an event, try enabling the setting "I'm using a custom single-event.php file in my theme" on the form tab.

+= 2.4.1 =
+* Fix: Changed the name of the action according to differences between beta version of The Events Calendar 4.7 and official release.

 = 2.4 =
 * New: Added the option of using a shortcode, [rtec-registration-form], to place the registration form anywhere on the single event page.
 Change the "Form Location" setting on the "Form" tab to "Shortcode" to use this feature.
 * New: Changed how the form is placed on the single event page to work with The Events Calendar 4.7 and WordPress 5.0.